roandayne/lawadvisors-todo/README.md

 # **To Do API**

 ## **Overview**
-This API allows users to manage tasks, including creating, updating, retrieving, and deleting tasks.
-However, **editing the task position (`sort_order`) is not allowed**.
+This API allows users to manage tasks, including creating, updating, retrieving, moving and deleting tasks.

 ---